Spondylolisthesis is a condition in which a bone (vertebra) in the spine moves forward out of the proper position onto the bone below it.

 Exercises and changes in activity are helpful for most people with mild spondylolisthesis.

-If too much slippage occurs, the bones may begin to press on nerves.
+If too much movement occurs, the bones may begin to press on nerves.
 Surgery may be necessary to correct the condition.

 Other complications may include:

-Call your doctor or nurse if:
+Call your health care provider if:

 Spiegel DA, Dormans JP.
-Spondylolysis and Spondylolisthesis.
+Spondylolysis and spondylolisthesis.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 671.6.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 671.6.